TSP Contribution Limits

 NEW: Super Catch-Up: $11,250 (Ages 60-63)

-Thanks to the SECURE 2.0 Act, service members turning ages 60, 61, 62, or 63 in 2025 can make enhanced catch-up contributions of $11,250 instead of the standard $7,500.
-This brings the maximum personal contribution for this age group to $34,750.
+Probably should have led with this section, honestly, because this is brand new and a lot of people don’t know about it yet.
+Thanks to the SECURE 2.0 Act, service members who turn 60, 61, 62, or 63 in 2025 can contribute an enhanced catch-up of $11,250 instead of the standard $7,500.
+That brings the maximum personal contribution for this age group to $34,750.
+If you’re in this window, take advantage of it.

 Financial planning and budgeting